duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 #### Security, on time, backups, as these systems become relied upon

-See also: There are many systems in society that utilize autonomous systems that are important to society.
+- Teachers teach that there are many systems in society that utilize autonomous systems that are important to society.

 See also: There has been ongoing debate whether these systems should be close or open sourced.

 See also: Open source code means that the source code can be accessed by the public.

-Closed source code means that the source code cannot be accessed by others, or it remains classified, only seen by those who are authorized to.
-While closed source codes may safer from prying eyes or hackers, it also prevents closer scrutiny for potential biases or problems in the code by the public.
+See also: Closed source code means that the source code cannot be accessed by others, or it remains classified, only seen by those who are authorized to.

+See also: While closed source codes may safer from prying eyes or hackers, it also prevents closer scrutiny for potential biases or problems in the code by the public.

+See also: an interesting question is how much trust do we put into these autonomous systems?
+People can easily use these systems in ways that are beyond what developers anticipate.

 #### An example: Autonomous Systems Used in Social Credit System Development in China

+- Teachers can teach about an example of a system that utilized AI to be implemented in an entire society

 See also: The Chinese government began experimenting with social credit scores in 2015, when it allowed private companies to assign credit scores to people.
-One of the companies, Sesame Credit, does this by analyzing many variables over five sets of data, most of which is actually from Alibaba’s Alipay, which is used by over a billion people to make purchases, and contains much information.
-Sesame Credit analyzes both financial and social behaviors and assigns a score between 350 and 950 (Time).
+Financial and social behaviors are analyzed and people are assigned scores (Time).
 People who accomplish good deeds are awarded points and can receive rewards.
 Those who do bad deeds, such as smoking or spending too much time on video games, are deducted points.
 Those with an extremely low social credit score are placed on the “List of Untrustworthy Persons” and will be prohibited from certain activities such as the ability to use public transportation or to make large purchases.

 See also: This is being implemented with the help of AI and facial recognition.